It’s all fun and games until your RV breaks.

 MODULE 5: Electrical & Batteries

-Possibly the most frightening and confusing systems in your rig.
-We break them down for you to understand, diagnose, and fix out there on the road.
+Possibly the most frightening & confusing systems in your rig.
+We break it down for you to understand, diagnose, and fix.

 MODULE 6: A/C & Furnace